Moffran/calibrated_explanations/README.md

 ```

 #### Factual Explanations
 Let us explain a test instance using our `WrapCalibratedExplainer` object.
 The method used to get factual explanations is `explain_factual`.
-Note that the discretizer is now assigned.

 ```python